Grants for stays abroad in Non-European countries

 Next application round:

-For visits starting between July and December 2019, the application window closes on 08.05.2019.
-Successful candidates are expected to be announced in July 2019.
+For stays starting between January and June 2020, the application window closes on 06.11.2019.
+Decisions are expected to be announced in December 2019.

 Application documents (print out and hand in to International Office – no emails please):